BirdNoFly161/homease/HOMEASE TODO.md

 	2- dashboard svg's were changed to emoji icons by chatgpt... change them back to svgs 3- lots of sections still have div in it. consider changing them to sections.
   	4- the home page looks a bit off the left side isnt quiet aligned.
 Fix.
+	5- Make a better way to organize the description on the profile